CERN-IT-INNOVATION/QuASK/docs/source/getting_started.rst

 parameter :math:`0 < \beta < 1`.
 We can characterize each parametric
 gate by the following:

--  The feature that paramet:raw-latex:`\erizes `the rotation, with :math:`0 \le f \le N\_FEATURES - 1`, or the constant feature
+-  The feature that parameterizes the rotation, with :math:`0 \le f \le N\_FEATURES - 1`, or the constant feature :math:`1`.
-   :math:`1`.
 The constant features allow us to construct non-parameterized gates.